12 Foods That May Help Improve Your Circulation

-Good blood circulation is vital to your health
+Good circulation is vital to your heart health

-Blood circulation is essential for a healthy, functioning body.
-If it’s poor, it causes symptoms like numbness, pain, and muscle cramps, among others.
-And research shows there are several different causes for poor circulation including peripheral artery disease, diabetes, obesity, and more.
-Although medication is often used to treat circulatory issues, adding these foods to your diet could help improve your blood flow too.
+Circulation is essential for a healthy, functioning body.
+If you have poor blood flow, it causes symptoms like numbness, pain, and muscle cramps, among others.
+And science shows there are several different causes for poor circulation including peripheral artery disease, diabetes, obesity, and more.
+Although medication is often recommended to treat circulatory issues, adding these foods to your diet could help improve your blood flow too.
 Of course, it’s best to first discuss this with your doctor before making any dietary changes, especially if you’re currently taking heart disease medication.

-Turmeric, also known as “the golden spice of India,” is a gem for keeping arteries unclogged and improving circulation, thanks to the chemical curcumin that gives it its color.
+Turmeric, also known as “the golden spice of India,” is a gem for keeping arteries unclogged and improving blood flow, thanks to the chemical curcumin that gives it its color.
 According to Dr. Gundry, however, turmeric is a tricky spice: “It’s actually poorly absorbed on its own unless it is mixed with Bioperine, a compound found in black pepper.”
 His solution: Eat curry once a week, which contains both black pepper and turmeric.
-Try these other 20 foods that can help prevent clogged arteries.

 You may have read that beets are great for athletes because they increase levels of nitric oxide, which helps increase blood flow and gets oxygen to the muscles more quickly.
 Drinking beet juice is an excellent way to improve circulation, even if you’re not an athlete.
-“Some studies have shown that consuming one to two cups of beet juice per day reduced blood pressure in people with high blood pressure and improved walking performance in patients with peripheral artery disease who experience pain in the legs during walking,” says Steven Hertzler, PhD, RD, senior scientist for clinical research in global science and medical affairs at Abbott Nutrition in Abbott Park, Illinois.
-Check out these other 23 foods that help lower blood pressure.
+“Some studies have shown that consuming one to two cups of beet juice per day reduced blood pressure in people with high blood pressure and improved walking performance in patients with peripheral artery disease who experience pain in the legs during walking,” says Steven Hertzler, RD, senior scientist for clinical research in global science and medical affairs at Abbott Nutrition in Abbott Park, Illinois.

 If mild green bell peppers are as spicy as you get, you may want to train your taste buds to like a little more heat.
 “Chili peppers give a kick to the blood, increasing the circulation around the body,” says Arnett Elnahar.
 In a 2015 study published in the BMJ, researchers looked at the diets of nearly half a million men and women over a seven-year span.
 They found that people who ate spicy foods like chili peppers several days a week had a 14 percent lower risk of death during the study—including from heart disease and cancer.
 Take baby steps by adding a little diced chili pepper to your stir-fry or chili, or squirt a drop or two of Sriracha sauce on your eggs.

 If you haven’t heard enough about kale, here’s another reason to add this food to your diet: It could help improve circulation.
 “Kale is exceptional at replenishing red blood cells and increases the blood’s ability to transport more oxygen around the body,” says Arnett Elnahar, RD, based in New York.
 Bonus: Kale is rich in folate, which may help lower high blood pressure.
-Watch out for these 11 silent signs of heart trouble you shouldn’t ignore.
+(Watch out for these silent signs of heart trouble.)

 Time to wake up and smell the coffee—and improve circulation at the same time.
 The American Heart Association says moderate coffee drinking (one to two cups a day) isn’t harmful.
 In fact, a study presented at the American Heart Association’s Scientific Sessions in 2013 showed that those who drank a regular cup of joe had a 30 percent increase in blood flow over a 75-minute period compared to those who stuck to decaf.
-Find out more about what happens to your body when you drink coffee every day.
+(This is what happens to your body when you drink coffee every day.)

 Brussels sprouts and other foods high in vitamin C—including broccoli, tomatoes, oranges, and berries—all help with circulation.
 “Vitamin C acts as an antioxidant on the lining cells of our arteries to assist in dilation and therefore blood flow,” says Rachel Carlton Abrams, MD, a physician specializing in family and integrative medicine in Santa Cruz, California, and author of BodyWise: Discovering Your Body’s Intelligence for Lifelong Health and Healing.

-You may have to buy more mouthwash if you eat more garlic, but it could be worth it if you’re serious about improving circulation.
-Studies, such as this one in the Journal of Nutrition, show that consuming garlic cloves can help prevent clogged arteries by reducing blood pressure and total cholesterol—risk factors of heart disease.
+Eating more garlic may make your breath smell, but it could be worth it if you’re serious about improving your blood flow.
+Studies, such as this 2016 study in the Journal of Nutrition, show that aged garlic extract may help prevent clogged arteries by reducing blood pressure and total cholesterol—risk factors of heart disease.
 Note: The researchers do caution that further research including larger studies is needed to see if these effects are still applicable.
 “Two to three cloves daily is ideal,” says Dr. Carlton Abrams.
 You’ll get the most benefits from garlic cloves if you smash or press them prior to cooking.
-Next, learn the best foods to eat if you want to avoid clogged arteries.
+(Next, beware of these signs of an unhealthy heart.)

 - Biomolecules: "Dietary Nitrate from Beetroot Juice for Hypertension: A Systematic Review"